 Aviation in the EU ETS

-The EU decided in late 2012 to allow flights to and from non-EEA countries to be temporarily exempted so that the International Civil Aviation Organization (ICAO) would have time to establish a global agreement on limiting emissions.
+In 2012, the EU decided that flights to and from non-EEA countries were to be temporarily exempted from the EU ETS, so that the International Civil Aviation Organization (ICAO) would have time to establish a global agreement on limiting emissions.

 The exception was called “Stop-the-clock” and was extended until 2016.
 In 2017, the exception was further extended.